punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 ### Finite Automata

-An abstract machine (or mathematical model of computation) that can capture systems with a finite number of states
+An abstract machine that can capture systems with a finite number of states.

 - Models simple tasks that need to be repeated
 - Easy to implement with limiter hardware and software